FML (song): Background

+Along with these alternate versions, a demo track titled "Fall Out of Heaven" was also leaked.
+Featuring The-Dream and Bon Iver, the song's outro reuses the same sample as "FML".
+Several lyrics from it would later be reused for the album track "Famous".
+Collin Robinson of Stereogun noted that West's verses "aren’t quite finished, with Kanye mumbling a cadence in parts, but the structure of the song is there."

+An unofficial remix of the song by American record producer Alvin Risk was released in February 2017.

 Composition and lyrics

 A sample of "Hit" by Section 25 is heavily used to compose the outro, along with vocals from West.
-In response to West sampling their work, Section 25 members Bethany and Vincent Cassidy heavily praised him.
-The sample was also used in a leaked track by West titled "Fall Out of Heaven".
+In response to West sampling their work, Section 25 members Bethany and Vincent Cassidy praised him highly.

-Once all the changes had been made to the album in June 2016, the song's vocals had been made louder and background vocals were added on the second round of Weeknd's hook.
+After making changes in the album in June 2016, the song's vocals were made louder and the background vocals were added in the second round of the Weeknd's hook.

 "FML" is titled to stand for two meanings: "For My Lady", since West raps in the first verse "I been waiting for a minute/For my lady" and "Fuck My Life (up)" since the Weeknd sings on the chorus "I wish I would go ahead and fuck my life up/Can't let them get to me/And even though I always fuck my life up/Only I can mention me."
 West mentions the antidepressant drug Lexapro in reference to his issues with mental health, a subject West mostly touched on in the song "I Feel Like That" from the end of his and Steve McQueen's music video for West's 2015 single "All Day".